cultuurnet/apidocs/projects/widgets/docs/templates.md

 ## Agenda

 This is the most used template.
 This templates contains two rows:
-* The top row contains a a search box (full length)
+* The top row contains a search box (full length)
-* The second row contains facets on the left side and search results at the center.
+* The second row contains facet filters (e.g. filters on the region or date) on the left side and search results at the center

 [insert video]

 * ✅ Suitable when you want to configure a searchable agenda
 * ✅ Suitable when you want to get acquainted with the different possibilities of the widgets
 * ❌ Not recommended if you have a very limited amount of (visual) space on your website page to integrate the widget.
-We recommnend using the [tips template](#tips) instead
+We recommend using the [tips template](##Tips) instead.

 ## Tips

 This template can be used to make a short list of events that you want to highlight.
+The highlighted events can be displayed below or next to each other.

 The tips widget serves as a teaser for the full event calendar.
 The tips widget is often used to generate traffic to the full calendar.
 Therefore it is usually embedded on the home page or another frequently visited page.

 [insert video]